Humanities and education

 students for a meaningful encounter and cooperative action with other cultures and systems.

-This Element aims to introduce students, from a broad range of degree programmes, to psychology.
+This module aims to introduce students, from a broad range of degree programmes, to psychology.

 It is designed to allow students the knowledge required for the preparation and completion of

-This Element will integrate different thinkers (historical and current), media and communications influences, and perspectives on the topic for a given week.
+This module will integrate different thinkers (historical and current), media and communications influences, and perspectives on the topic for a given week.